jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2e-article-1.md

-+++
+---
+title: "Taxes on House and Ground Rent"
+heading: "Chapter 2e of Part 1b"
+date: 2020-12-23
+image: "/covers/wn.jpg"
-title=  "Taxes on House and Ground Rent" description=  "House rents are made up of the Building-rent and The Ground-rent" date=  2015-01-25 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2d-article-1" linkbtext=  "Part 2d" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2f-article-1" linkftext=  "Part 2f" icon=  "/icons/smith.png"
+description: "House rents are made up of the Building-rent and The Ground-rent"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

-{{< s v="66" >}} House rents have two parts=
+{{< s v="66" >}} House rents have 2 parts:

-- The Building-rent
+1. Building-rent
-- The Ground-rent
+2. Ground-rent

 {{< s v="67" >}} The building-rent is the interest or profit on the capital spent in building the house.